Gregory Chaney: Elections

 In 2014, Chaney faced two write-in candidates, Brian Bishop and Kent Marmon, during the Republican primary, defeating both with 58.8% of the vote.
 Challengers Leif Skyving (Democrat), Gordon Council (Independent) and Eugene Smith (Libertarian) were defeated in the general election where Chaney won with 53.6% of the vote.

 In 2016, Chaney was unopposed in the Republican primary.
 He defeated Warren T. Stevens with 67.42% in the general election.

 In 2022, Chaney ran and lost in the open Senate seat (due to redistricting) in Caldwell District 11.

 Personal life

 In 2009, Chaney was convicted of malicious injury to property after a dispute that ensued with his then girlfriend.
-He divorced the woman involved in the 2009 incident and entered into a new marriage and joined a church.
+He divorced the woman involved in the 2009 incident, entered into a new marriage, and joined a church.
 He credits God for turning his life around.

-In 2021 Chaney's unvaccinated, 74-year-old mother died from a COVID-19 infection after spending three days in ICU, and he believes that his mother was misled by misinformation about the COVID 19 vaccines.
+In 2021, Chaney's unvaccinated, 74-year-old mother died from COVID-19, and he believes that his mother was misled by misinformation about the vaccines.